 Tens of millions of people have trouble sleeping every night.
 Many just can’t fall asleep.
 Others fall asleep just fine but wake up after a few hours and have a hard time getting back to sleep.
-A recent distinguished guest on our syndicated radio show suggested that “sleep hygiene” may not be all that helpful.
 What many may not realize is that many medicines cause insomnia.
 It’s not a side effect that physicians or pharmacists are likely to mention.
 This reader thought she was developing dementia because of insomnia she attributes to her blood pressure medicine amlodipine.

 Did we save her sanity and her life?

 Q. I started taking amlodipine about two years ago when I developed high blood pressure.
 Almost immediately, I started having difficulty sleeping at night.

 For two years I took sleeping pills.
 I would take a prescription and it would work for a while, but then it wouldn’t.
 The neurologist would then try a different drug.

 My mental health suffered tremendously and so did my memory.
 By January, he thought that I was suffering from dementia or Alzheimer’s disease.
 (I am 69, so maybe that was logical.)

 When I read about amlodipine and insomnia in your column, I made the connection to my own high blood pressure medication.
 My husband told me to quit taking the pills immediately, which I did.
 My recovery has been astounding.

 Unfortunately, my primary doctor and my neurologist still don’t get it.
 They would probably not recognize the drug reaction should either of them have a patient who came to them with similar issues.
 Thank you for saving my life and my sanity.

 A. Drug-induced insomnia may often go unrecognized.
 A surprising number of medications—from asthma inhalers to steroids—can interfere with normal sleep.
 When people have trouble falling or staying asleep, they should ask their health professionals whether one of their medications might be the culprit.